KylaFitzpatrick/liri-node-app/README.md

 ### Give a high-level overview of how the app is organized

 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies as well as reading text from a file to call the various API based on the command.
+This data will also be logged in a log.txt file everytime the command is ran.

 ### Give start-to-finish instructions on how to run the app